Debt Consolidation Refinance 101

 You will also be charged closing costs, which can range between 3% to 5% of your total loan amount.
 In turn, they can end up costing hundreds to thousands of dollars.

 Since the goal of a debt consolidation refinance is to save money, you’ll want to make sure that these fees don’t counteract the interest savings you receive.

 Pay Off Debt Without Adding to Your Debt

 Debt consolidation refinancing is just one way to unlock cash from your equity.
 It’s not your only option.
-Another way you can pay off debt affordably is by working with EasyKnock.
+Another way you can pay off debt affordably is by working with a sale-leaseback solution.

-Our solutions for homeowners are designed to unlock your home equity without adding to your overall debt in the form of closing costs, points, and other hidden costs.
-We make that possible by allowing you to sell your home to us and become the renter.
-All the meanwhile, you get to use your home equity towards paying off debt.
+Sale-leaseback programs for homeowners are designed to unlock your home equity without adding to your overall debt in the form of closing costs, points, and other hidden costs.
+You can do this by selling your home to us and becoming the renter.
+Meanwhile, you get to use your home equity towards paying off debt.

 Looking to consolidate debt with a mortgage refinance?
 As a homeowner, you have more debt consolidation loan options than the typical consumer.
 If you are still unsure of alternative options for how to consolidate your debt, after reading this article, consult a financial advisor to discuss your options.

 - ValuePenguin.
 Average Loan Interest Rates: Car, Home, Student, Small Business, and Personal Loans.

 - WalletHub.
 What Is the Average Credit Card Interest Rate?